 that recruiter sent me some great candidates - candidates that I could not have found myself

-Getting a recommendation!
-Easy peasy - getting the right ones that will elevate your LinkedIn profile to the top of searches, get your profile looked at by more of your ideal clients and candidates - that's what this blog is about.
+Getting the right ones that will elevate your LinkedIn profile to the top of searches, get your profile looked at by more of your ideal clients and candidates, getting it seen by Google - that's what this blog is about.

+9 out of 10 purchases happen because of peer recommendations.
 You may think you have LinkedIn ‘nailed’ – lots of connections, the odd status update and countless job updates, and lots of time each day trawling for new candidates… sound familiar?
+You may even think you have some great testimonials on your website...

-Well, it’s definitely a start but what would REALLY thrust you into the LinkedIn limelight in front of current and prospective connections (candidates and clients)?
+Well, it’s definitely a start but what would REALLY thrust you into the LinkedIn / Google limelight in front of current and prospective connections (candidates and clients)?

 A recommendation is social proof of you.
-It is proof that you are a good recruiter and that you deliver on everything that you promise.
+It is proof that you are a good recruiter and that you deliver solutions to candidate and client pain.

 Grow a Pair and Ask, Recruiters!